binarygit/mail_practice/README.md

 # How to measure the Total Network Response Time using Stimulus

 ## Problem
 You are building a website using Hotwire.
-There are many parts of your application that utilize Turbo and stimulusJs to provide a SPA like feel.
+There are many parts of your application that utilize Turbo and StimulusJs to provide a SPA like feel.
 However, in certain pages, the Turbo Actions feel slow.
 Maybe you're rendering a flash message after login or adding a new book to a list of books right after it's created on the same page...but it's slow.
 The view does update without a reload but there's a lag to the update.
 The Problem could be that it's taking your controller action which is responsible for rendering the page, a long time to respond and update the view.
 In other words, your page updates are slow because your Total Network Response Time is high.

 ![ezgif com-gif-maker(2)](https://user-images.githubusercontent.com/87677429/185598771-c19f8262-2a0c-46fd-a29f-5b8f15fd6364.gif)